sohailshams/fitness-home/README.md

 10. [Django Docs](https://docs.djangoproject.com/en/3.1/)

 ## Disclaimer
-This project is for educational purposes only..
+This project is for educational purposes only.